 Teaching assistants (tutors) can grade these homework solutions online.
-The platform supports multiple courses each with multiple exercise groups, slides and course material.
-The backend server talks RESTful JSON such that you can write your own scripts using eg. Python.
+The platform supports multiple courses, each with various exercise groups, slides and course material.
+The backend server talks RESTful JSON such that you can write your scripts using ,e.g., Python.

 These commands are the same for deployment on your local machine or deployment in production on a server.
 Please download the latest release from the release page.
 These releases ship a single binary containing all required files.
 The only dependency is docker and docker-compose.

-We will explain necessary steps to spin up a fully production-ready system on your machine.
-Infomark is implemented as modern CLI with POSIX-compliant flags.
+We will explain the necessary steps to spin up a fully production-ready system on your machine.
+InfoMark is implemented as a modern CLI with POSIX-compliant flags.

-Without any lengthly explanation, you can spin up an instance of infomark from scratch via:
+Without any lengthy explanation, you can spin up an instance of InfoMark from scratch via: